“Simply stated, the pipe organ is a big box of whistles.”

 New Life for the old Box of Whistles

-In 2011, Mount de Chantal accepted an offer from Randall Newman to purchase the organ and move it to the Musconetcong Valley Presbyterian Church in Hampton, NJ.
+In 2011, Mount de Chantal accepted an offer from Randall Newman to purchase the organ in hopes of moving it to the Musconetcong Valley Presbyterian Church in Hampton, NJ.
 Newman and his associates carefully disassembled the Opus 411 and moved it to its new home.
 And since we live in an era where everything is documented, you can watch video of the organ being removed here: Dismantling a Pipe Organ Time-Lapse - YouTube